Amyloid related imaging abnormalities (ARIA)

 In most instances, ARIA is detected incidentally on imaging.
 Some patients describe various symptoms related, presumably, to cerebral edema and irritation including headaches, vomiting, confusion, and gait disturbance 4.

-The likelihood of developing hemorrhagic lesions correlates with the number of APOE ε4 alleles, also known to correlate with increased risk of cerebral amyloid angiopathy, as well as concurrent use of antithrombic ages 3.
+The likelihood of developing hemorrhagic lesions correlates with the dose of anti-amyloid drug, the number of APOE ε4 alleles, also known to correlate with increased risk of cerebral amyloid angiopathy, as well as concurrent use of antithrombic ages 3,5.

 ARIA is divided into two subtypes, based on the presence of edema and hemorrhages although they frequently co-exist 1.